Neutrino Oscillation Prospects with a Dual-Baseline Beam from BNL to SNOLAB and SURF: Flux Calculation

 \section{Flux Calculation}

 We calculate the flux following the neutrino flux generation method in NuMI beam in Fermilab.
-A Geant4 model has been carried out to implement the neutrino flux simulation~\cite{GEANT4:2002zbu}.
+A Geant4 model has been carried out to implement the neutrino flux simulation~\cite{GEANT4:2002zbu} following the LBNF beamline design report~\cite{Papadimitriou:2016ksv}.
 The 275 GeV protons from the storage ring are dumped into a pipe hitting a target.
 The target is assumed to be a long thin graphite with dimension of 1.5 m x 8 mm (length x radius).
 The resulting hadrons were focused with six horn current settings ranging from 93 kA to 593 kA with a step of 100 kA.
 The two horn dimensions are assumed to be 4.2 m x 0.4 m and 3.8 m x 0.48 m (length x radius) respectively.

-After the horn focusing of the hadrons, a 201.7 m long pipe is simulated to allow the hardons to decay into neutrinos.
-The flux window at the very far-away detector cross section is taken to account for the arriving neutrinos.
+After the horn focusing of the hadrons, the decay pipe is assumed to be $\sim$300\,m long and 4\,m in diameter to accommodate meson decays resulting in a neutrino beam having energy upto $\mathcal{O}(10 \text{ GeV})$.
+Muon and hadron absorption is achieved using modular aluminum and steel absorber blocks, and the full system requires appropriate shielding and cooling.
+Two baselines are considered in this study, requiring adjustments to the horn orientation and neutrino beam angle to account for baseline length and Earth's curvature.
+For reference, the LBNF beam is directed 5.8$^\circ$ below horizontal to reach the DUNE far detector at 1300\,km.
+Using similar considerations, beam angles of approximately 4$^\circ$ and 13$^\circ$ below horizontal are obtained for the two proposed baselines in our study.
+A 1-ton WbLS near detector is proposed at a distance of 500 m to 1 km downstream of the decay pipe.
+Detailed optimization and engineering design are beyond the scope of this work.

 In Fig.\ \ref{fig:flux_horncurrent} we illustrate the neutrino fluxes (at 1 km from the source) corresponding to the six horn current settings.
 The red (blue) shaded regions in Fig.\ \ref{fig:flux_horncurrent} show $\pmue$ (estimated using the oscillation parameters in Tab.\ \ref{tab:parameters} and scaled with arbitrary constant for better visibility) for the baselines of 900 km and 2900 km respectively.
 Among the six horn current settings simulated, the ones that resulting energy peaks at the far detector match the first $\nu_{e}$ appearance peaks for the 900 km and 2900 km baselines were selected.
 It turned out the best horn current values are 93 kA and 493 kA for the 900 km and 2900 km baseline respectively.